Ferix9288/AdeeptTwoBalancingRobot/README.md

 1. [Adeept's Provided Code](https://www.adrive.com/public/97GXSs)
 2. [Lauszus Balancing Robot](https://github.com/TKJElectronics/BalancingRobotArduino)

-**For Personal Notes and other links**
+**More FYI**

 Please refer to [notes](NOTES).
 These are my own personal notes whilst working on this side project.
-For example, the theory behind Kalman Filter, how to handle raw data from sensors, tuning PID constants, etc.
+For example, it contains my write-up of the theory behind Kalman Filter, how to handle raw data from sensors, tuning PID constants, etc.